 When you think of newborn babies the first aspect that comes to mind apart from the word ‘adorable’ is ‘diaper’.
 This item owns a top position in the baby essentials shopping list.

 - Disposable diapers: Avoid buying diapers in bulk.
 Instead, buy sample packs of 3 brands and try each on the baby.
 Depending on the most comfortable brand, buy the remaining in bulk for your newborn baby.
 These diapers come in handy during outdoor visits.

-Cotton nappies: Reusable cotton nappies are a safe option on sensitive baby skin.
+- Cotton nappies: Reusable cotton nappies are a safe option for sensitive baby skin.
 However, these nappies need to be changed as soon as they are soiled, which requires you to stock up on them so that you don’t run out before you can toss them in the laundry.
 Nowadays, reusable nappies come with a biodegradable lining which can be removed and flushed down.
-The cotton nappy can then be washed thoroughly in the washing machine.
+The cotton nappy can then be washed thoroughly in the washing machine

 - Rash cream: Buy a good quality diaper rash cream and keep it handy.
 You may also check with your paediatrician for an effective cream and for the directions of use.

 Changing mat: Changing mats come in really handy to change diapers.
-They keep bed linen and other material from getting soiled when you will be changing your baby’s diaper.
+They keep bed linen and other materials from getting soiled when you are changing your baby’s diaper.
 The mats that are available nowadays are easy to clean and they are extremely useful when you travel with your newborn baby.